 Opportunities are actions that you haven’t yet taken, or at least haven’t yet maximized.
 There are almost always opportunities if you look for them, though sometimes they may not appear evident at first glance.
 Financial opportunities come in many flavors, including income opportunities, debt reduction, investments, reducing interest or fees, and more.

-I make a good annual salary with expectations of a small raise every year (to keep up with inflation of 2-3%) and I also get an annual bonus.
-There is opportunity for me to get to a higher VP level to increase my salary a bit more.
+I make a good annual salary and I also get an annual bonus.
+There is opportunity for me to get to a higher VP level to increase my salary even more.

 I need to take my side hustles more seriously.
 I expect my buying and selling sports cards side business will increase after August after the biggest sports card show takes place.